guildai/_guild-legacy/docs/src/getting-started/quick-start.md

 Open {% link http://localhost:6333 %}http://localhost:6333{% endlink
 %} in your browser.
 You should see the results of the MNIST "intro" model training.

-Guild View organizes information on pages using widgets.
-Guild View is highly customizable --- the information displayed for the MNIST project is unique to this project.
-Other projects may display different information.

 Let's take a moment to understand the information Guild View provides for the MNIST project.